The Foundation

 Lawrence Fong, MD

-Dr. Fong obtained a BA from Columbia University and an MD from Stanford University.
-He completed internal medicine training at the University of Washington and oncology fellowship and postdoctoral training at Stanford in 2002.
-He then moved to UCSF as an assistant professor, where he is now a distinguished professor.
+He earned his BA from Columbia University and his MD from Stanford University.
+He completed his internal medicine training at the University of Washington and his oncology fellowship and postdoctoral training at Stanford in 2002.
+He later joined Fred Hutchinson Cancer Research Center in Seattle, WA, where he now serves as a distinguished professor.
 He is an elected member of Alpha Omega Alpha and the American Society for Clinical Investigation.
-He has over 100 publications in academic journals, including the New England Journal of Medicine, Nature, Nature Medicine, Cell, Immunity, and Cancer Discovery.
-He has served on multiple NIH study sections, the National Cancer Institute (NCI) Steering Committees for Genitourinary Cancer, the NCI Investigational Drugs-Immunotherapy Task Force, the Department of Defense Prostate Cancer Research Program Vision Setting Committee, and the NCI Immuno-oncology Translation Network Steering Committee.
-He has also served on the editorial boards of multiple journals, including the Journal of Clinical Oncology, the Journal of Immunotherapy of Cancer, and Cancer Immunology Research.
+Dr. Fong has authored over 100 publications in prestigious academic journals, including The New England Journal of Medicine, Nature, Nature Medicine, Cell, Immunity, and Cancer Discovery.

 David S. Hong, MD